Air Force Studies

 General Military Course (The Basic Course)

 Students may enroll in the General Military Course with no military obligation.
-The GMC courses deal primarily with the various Air Force organizations and their missions, as well as the history of the Air Force.
+The GMC courses focus on Air Force organizations and their missions, Air Force history, and basic leadership skills.
 Communication skills are also emphasized.

 Professional Officer Course (The Advanced Course)